lindemann-co/lindemann-co.github.io/content/quotes/home.en.md

 The only criterion for a sentence to find its place in the list below is to make me think.
 The bar to pass is usually quite low.

+Once in the list, a quote remains even if I later find it superficial, stupid or offending.

 Consequently, the following criteria were **not** taken into account:
 * Whether or not I agree with what is said [^1].
 * Whether the quote is apocryphal or not [^2] [^3].